Introduction

 memory usage: 279.5+ KB

 Over half of the values in the Avg HR, Max HR, Min Temp and Max Temp columns are NULL.
 Remember, I’m doing this, so I can get a better understanding of trends in my running data over the years I ran in college.
-I wan’t to create some visualizations with this data in the future, and all these values are important in getting a “big picture” look at my runnning trends.
+I want to create some visualizations with this data in the future, and all these values are important in getting a “big picture” look at my running trends.
 To deal with the missing data, we have four options:

 1. Drop the rows that are missing data.